NetOfficeFw/Docs/app/tutorials/tutorial05_en_cs.md

     Excel.Workbook book = application.Workbooks.Add();

     // ActiveSheet is defined as unkown Proxy in Excel Type Library, it can
-    // have multiple types at runtime but its always a COM Proxy, never a
+    // have multiple types at runtime but it is always a COM Proxy, never a
     // scalar type like bool or int.
 In VBA or PIA it is converted to object,
     // in NetOffice it is represented as COMObject
     // All NetOffice classes inherit from COMObject